xin-wang-kr/xin-wang-kr.github.io/_posts/2021-01-04-beanstalk.md

 tags:
   - beanstalk
 ---
-This instruction will introduce how to launch web application on Amazon AWS Elastic Benstalk with Python, connect to EC2 instance for the application, and create the environment properly for the application.
+This instruction will introduce how to launch web application on Amazon AWS Elastic Beanstalk with Python, connect to EC2 instance for the application, and create the environment properly for the application.
 <!--more-->
 **Preparation before launch web application in AWS Elastic Beanstalk**